A New Window on Dynamical Dark Energy: Combining DESI-DR2 BAO with future Gravitational Wave Observations: Methodology and Datasets

 For the cosmological data, we use the following: CMB data from the Planck collaboration~\cite{Planck:2019nip}; specifically, we combine the low-multipole TT and EE modes together with higher-multipole data ($\ell > 30$), which includes the correlated TE modes, represented by the \texttt{plik} likelihood.
 We also include the reconstructed lensing potential obtained from the 3-point correlation function of the Planck data~\cite{Planck:2018lbu}.
 These are combined with late-time measurements from the PantheonPlus catalog~\cite{Scolnic:2021amr,Brout:2022vxf}, composed of 1701 light curves from 1550 Type Ia supernovae (SNe).
 Additionally, we consider the recent DESI BAO DR2 data~\cite{DESI:2025zgx}, in order to construct our baseline dataset (Base~$\equiv$~CMB+DESI+PantheonPlus).
 These consist of measurements of baryonic acoustic oscillations in the clustering of galaxies, quasars, and the Lyman-$\alpha$ forest at high redshifts, categorized into six different types of tracers.
 These measurements can be translated into geometrical quantities, as displayed in Table~4 of Ref.~\cite{DESI:2025zgx}.
 One of the most striking results regarding these data is the apparent preference for a dynamical dark energy component with respect to the $\Lambda$CDM model, especially when combined with different SNe samples.

 Finally, in addition to these observables, we perform a joint analysis incorporating future expectations from GWSS~\cite{Holz:2005df}.
 The detection of a gravitational wave signal enables a highly accurate estimation of the corresponding luminosity distance $d_L$.
 The redshift $z$ can be determined if the binary system has an electromagnetic counterpart; in such cases, these events are referred to as bright sirens.
 A notable example is the event GW170817~\cite{LIGOScientific:2017vwq}, a Binary Neutron Star (BNS) merger that was accompanied by a short gamma-ray burst and a kilonova, allowing the redshift to be inferred from its host galaxy, NGC 4993.
-In this work, we focus on using this type of event, specifically BNS and Neutron Star-Black Hole (NSBH) mergers.
+In this work, we focus on using this type of event, whose mock data set production will be described in more detail in the following section.